trackIT-Systems/tsOS-vhf/docs/index.md

 The dots in blue indicate that a VHF transmitter is received on SDR 0 (north) which indicates signal detection is running correctly.

 ## 5. Configuration & Calibration
-*tRackIT stations* require to be calibrated when set up for the first time, since the used SDR devices differ in signal attenuation.
+*trackIT stations* require to be calibrated when set up for the first time, since the used SDR devices differ in signal attenuation.
 To calibrate a station follow this routine:

 1. Place a VHF transmitter roughly 150 meters away from the station.
 2. Access the *Configuration* pane, enable calibration mode and click *Save* and *Restart*.